Python Variables

 Creating and Assigning Variables

-).
+You create a variable the moment you first assign a value to it using the assignment operator (=).
 Python is dynamically-typed, which means you don't have to declare the variable's type; it's inferred automatically from the assigned value.

 # The variable 'score' stores an integer (int)